maryamaliakbari/INF502/Assignment2.md

  B.py |   5 +++++
  2 files changed, 5 insertions(+)
  create mode 100644 .swp
-(base) cmp3896:handson ma3367$ checkout

 ## part 2
+what i did:
+1. pressed "Fork", In the repository "igorsteinmacher / INF502-Fall2020".
+2. In my repository" maryamaliakbari/INF502-Fall2020", copied the link.
+3. opened the terminal and typed "git clone [copied link]"
+4. entered the workspace.
+5. set up a file named "Aliakbari_Maryam.md".
+6. git add Aliakbari_Maryam.md.
+7. git commit -m "add Aliakbari_Maryam.md""
+8. git remote add upstream https://github.com/igorsteinmacher/INF502-Fall2020.git.
+9. git push.
+9. In my own repository clicked the "pull request".

-I checked some information to know how to use the pull request.
-But I also encountered some difficulties, some of the instructions are not on the ppt, I have been on the GitHub for a long time to find the corresponding instructions.
+I have been on the GitHub for a long time to find the corresponding instructions and encountered some difficulties.
+Since i started to do this part on Tuesday right after the class, you had not created students folder yet and i was alittle confused about how and where create my file.
-In general, if I can use GitHub skillfully, I believe it will be very helpful for my future programming.
+In general, if I can use GitHub skillfully(it needs lots of practice), I believe it will be very helpful for my future programming.